Is Domestic Abuse An Issue In Your Divorce?

 Issues of domestic violence in divorce can quickly escalate.
 Whether you have been a victim of abuse or have been falsely accused, it is easy to become overwhelmed.
 It is important during this difficult time to remain focused on what you can do to improve your situation and maintain a healthy environment for your children.
 That starts with getting someone who knows the legal system who can protect your rights.

-William C. Gentry is a seasoned trial attorney with over 30 years’ experience in family law courts across Cobb County, Cherokee County and Paulding County.
-He has helped numerous clients file for and contest family violence protective orders.
+Our team of attorneys has over 30 years’ experience in family law courts across Cobb, Cherokee, Paulding, Bartow, and Fulton counties and helped numerous clients file for and contest family violence protective orders.
 Too often, a misunderstanding about protective orders leads to further harm for the entire family.

 Temporary Ex Parte Orders